laro/Cilia/Old, Discarded Ideas.md

 ## No Trailing Semicolons
 - As this is difficult & unclear/disputed: Keep C++ semicolons for now?
 - Implicitly/clever multiline expressions as in Swift, Kotlin and JavaScript?
-  (Actually I don't know ot don't remember the rules anymore.)
+  (Actually I don't know / remember the rules anymore.)

 ## Better Readable Keywords